fherbine/Allegro_course/README.md

    - **install_keyboard** : Allow user to use his/her own keyboard to make a UI in your soft.
      > See [here](http://liballeg.org/stabledocs/en/alleg006.html#install_keyboard) for more infos.

+   - **install_mouse** : allow user to use his/her own mouse into our Allegro program
+     > See [here](http://liballeg.org/stabledocs/en/alleg004.html#install_mouse) for more infos.
+You should check this entire page for mouse doc.

    - **allegro_exit** : use to exit Allegro system in case of an issue in the program.
      > See [here](http://liballeg.org/stabledocs/en/alleg000.html#allegro_exit) for more infos.